Wolf-Rayet -- compact object binaries as progenitors of binary compact objects: Results

 \subsection{Formation channels of BCOs from WR--CO systems}

-Figure \ref{fig:channels-a3} reports the formation channels of BCOs with WR--CO progenitors for the $\ace=3$ case (the $\ace=1$ case is shown in the Appendix \ref{appsub:ace1}).
-We distinguish four channels according to the type of mass transfer events occurred prior to the WR–CO formation: evolution through stable mass transfer only, CE phases only, at least one stable mass transfer and one CE event, no mass transfer at all.
+When present, the WR--CO configuration constitutes always the last evolutionary stage before BCO formation.
+Figure \ref{fig:channels-a3} shows the formation channels of BCOs with WR--CO progenitors for the $\ace=3$ case (the $\ace=1$ case is shown in the Appendix \ref{appsub:ace1}).
+We distinguish four channels according to the type of mass transfer events occurring prior to the WR–CO formation: evolution through stable mass transfer only, CE phases only, at least one stable mass transfer and one CE event, no mass transfer at all.

-We find that we always need one or more mass transfer episodes to produce BCOs, except for a few BBH progenitors ($\lesssim 8\%$) at solar metallicity, which do not exchange mass.
-The binaries that do not interact are wide ($a \gtrsim 10^2~\rsun$) and able to merge only if the natal kick induced by the second CCSN produces an eccentric final configuration ($ e \gtrsim 0.9$).
-These \emph{lucky kicks} are more frequent for the M70 and G20 natal kicks models at $Z=0.02$.
+Every family of WR--COs to BCOs (WR--BHs to BBHs, WR--BHs to BHNSs, WR--NSs to BHNSs, and WR--NSs to BNSs) exhibits a preferential formation pathway for a fixed metallicity (Fig.~\ref{fig:channels-a3}).
+CCSNe, natal kick assumptions, and CE efficiency \ace do not impact the relative fraction of possible formation channels as much as metallicity does.
+Thus, in Fig.~\ref{fig:sankey} we considered the fiducial sets (simulated with delayed CCSN, G20 natal kick models, and $\ace=3$) to illustrate the main features of the formation channels for these WR--COs at solar ($Z=0.02$) and sub-solar ($Z=0.00014$) metallicity.

-When present, WR--COs constitute always the last evolutionary stage before BCO formation.
-One or more stable RLOs and CE events are usually required to produce the WR--CO configuration.
-Once the WR--CO phase is reached, the system might undergo wind-fed accretion but it will not undergo further RLOs to produce a BCO.
-Only BNSs and some BHNSs may require additional RLO or CE events to form.
+WR--COs that are BCO progenitors generally form after one or more mass transfer episodes.
+Stable mass tranfer episodes or CE events favour the stripping of the WR star and can reduce the orbital separation, facilitating the production of both a WR--CO binary and a system that merges via GW emission within a Hubble time.
+Only a few ($\lesssim 8\%$) BBH progenitors at solar metallicity form without exchanging mass.
+This sub-population of non-interacting binaries has wide orbits ($a \gtrsim 10^2~\rsun$) and is able to merge only if the natal kick induced by the second CCSN boosts the eccentricity significantly ($ e \gtrsim 0.9$).
+Such \emph{lucky kicks} are more frequent for the M70 and G20 natal kicks models at $Z=0.02$.

-WR--BHs hosting heavier BHs ($ \gtrsim 6 \msun$) can produce BBHs and BHNSs avoiding the CE evolution, especially at lower metallicities (Figure \ref{fig:channels-a3}).
-In contrast, additional RLOs and CEs are crucial to obtain BCOs from WR--NSs or from WR--BHs with light BHs - as are the ones produced with the delayed CCSN model ($\sim 3-6 \msun$).
+Stability and duration of the mass transfer phases depend on several factors (e.g., donor mass, mass ratio, stellar radius, stellar phase, orbital separation) and are influenced by metallicity \citep[e.g.,][]{Ge2024}.
+Thus, as shown in Fig.~\ref{fig:sankey}, there are many possible formation pathways for WR--COs, with large variability in the number and type of stable mass transfer or CE episodes required.
+However, we can distinguish two main scenarios, corresponding to WR--COs that are produced in a "direct" or "indirect" way.